What are the treatments for COPD?

 - identifying and managing your other health problems, because most people with COPD also have other long-term conditions

-Your health care professional can prescribe several types of medicine or combinations of medications to improve symptoms like breathlessness and to help prevent a flare-up.
+- taking medicine or combinations of medications to improve breathlessness and help prevent flare-ups

 Are you receiving the care you're entitled to?
 Use our COPD patient passport to find out.